lvillasen/Game-of-Life-Numba/README.md

 python GameOfLife.py n n_iter

+where:

-where n is the board size and n_iter the number of iterations
+n is the board size

+n_iter the initial number of iterations

+m is 1 to plot the board or 0 for no graphical output

 #Prerequisite